 Among the state's MEDC-funded business incubators, CMURC ranks first in terms of jobs created and companies formed.
 In the past four years, CMURC opened centers in Bay City, Midland, and Saginaw, to assist with business start-ups throughout the Great Lakes Bay region.
 The Saginaw location also houses CMU's Innovation and Online learning hub.
+Recently named as one of the MEDC's Small Business Support Hubs, CMURC has brought together four regional Chambers of Commerce, the four Economic Development Organizations along with the Small Business Development Center and the Great Lakes Bay Regional Alliance to form the Great Lakes Bay Business Hub (GLBBH) to extend its impact by providing business support and workspace solutions to empower local businesses throughout the region.

 CMURC offers hands-on expertise and CoWork opportunities.
 Its services include a competitive, three-phased scholarship program for early-stage entrepreneurs; industry, market, and feasibility analyses; product, manufacturing, and supply chain development; business strategy and implementation; marketing services; and investor relations and partnerships.
-Nearly 90 companies are active between feasibility and launch in addition to over 320 CoWork members.
+Nearly 95 companies are active between feasibility and launch in addition to over 440 CoWork members.